 The additional information made them no more accurate but a whole lot more confident… Beyond a certain minimum amount, additional information only feeds what psychologists call “confirmation bias.”
 The information we gain that conflicts with our original assessment or conclusion, we conveniently ignore or dismiss, while the information that confirms our original decision makes us increasingly certain that our conclusion was correct.

 This guide is intended to help you quickly filter your decisions and arrive at a ‘good’ decision.
-No one has summed the need to do this during the Coronovirus crisis more eloqunently than the Executive Director of the World Health Organisation, Dr Michael J Ryan.
+At the height of the Coronovirus crisis, Executive Director of the World Health Organisation, Dr Michael J Ryan summed this up eloquently.

-Alternative wisdom comes from Joe Simpson, the British mountaineer and author of Touching the Void.
-Recounting his decision to lower himself further into a crevasse in order to try and escape the mountain that looked certain to claim his life, he says:
+Alternative wisdom comes from Joe Simpson, the British mountaineer recounts his decision to lower himself further into a crevasse in order to try and escape the mountain that looked certain to claim his life, he says: